-In the Slovenian pilot the iFLEX Assistant (iFA) is tailored to the settings of individual households in the pilot.
-The households in the pilot are in Celje region, the D7.2 Revised Pilot Specification gives more details on household regions' properties.
+In the Slovenian pilot the iFLEX Assistant is tailored for individual households.
+The households in the pilot are in Celje region.
+The D7.3 Final Pilot Specification gives more details on household regions' properties.
 The primary source of flexibility in most households is a heating system.
 Some of the heating systems are installed together with a storage boiler.
 The boilers are of various capacities, some hold 900 or even up to 3000 litres of water.
-The household installations without a boiler rely on the household building structure as a source of flexibility besides household inhabitants tolerance to change of indoor temperature.
+In addition to the boiler, the building envelope (thermal mass) is utilised as a source of flexibility besides household inhabitants' tolerance to change of indoor temperature.
 Some of the households in the pilot have available RES generation in a form of a PV power plant.
-More information on household installations is available in the D4.2 - Revised Resource Abstraction Interface.
+More information on household installations is available in the D4.3 - Final Resource Abstraction Interface.